-Keep your personal possessions like wallets, passports, ipods, and expensive cameras or telephones out of sight, especially in crowds and public transportation.
-Avoid taking out your iPhone in the street or metro in view of all.
-Never leave your bag on the ground in a café, restaurant or in a movie theater : always keep it on your lap.
+Keep your personal possessions like wallets, passports, ipods, and expensive cameras or telephones out of sight, especially in crowds.
+Avoid taking out your iphone in the street or metro in view of all.
+Never leave your bag on the ground in a café, restaurant or in a movie theater: always keep it on your lap.
 And do not carry your backpack on your back in the métro.